Technical Glossary

 FAT16

 Or simply FAT, File Allocation Table.
-It is a file format used by DOS and Windows that keeps track of the fragments of a file in a storage device.
+It is a file format used by DOS and Windows that keeps track of file fragments on a storage device.
 It uses 16 bits to identify each cluster and is limited to 4GB per partition.
-This is the format used by uSD cards in 4D Systems Displays.
+This is the format used by SD cards in 4D Systems Displays.

 FAT32